worthingtonse/client-prompts/CONTEXT/request-header-format-for-256-bit-encryption.md

 The architecture separates the key exchange from the data transfer for maximum security and efficiency:

-**Key Exchange (RAIDA Network)**: The client interacts with the 25 RAIDA servers to fault-tolerantly derive a 256-bit AES session key.
+**Key Exchange (RAIDA Network)**: The client interacts with the 25 RAIDA servers to fault-tolerantly derive a 256-bit AES encryption key.
 The RAIDA network's involvement ends here.

 **Secure Tunnel (Direct Connection)**: The client then establishes a direct TCP connection to the content server.
 All traffic over this connection is encrypted using the derived key and follows the Encryption Type 6 protocol specified below.

 ## 2.0 Header Structure

-Encryption Type 6 uses a streamlined 32-byte header format, optimized from the previous 48-byte RAIDA header by removing the first 15 bytes and combining the version and encryption type fields.
+Encryption Type 6 uses a streamlined 32-byte header format

 ### 2.1 Full Header Structure (32 Bytes Total)